sagemath/trac_to_gh/Issue 5733.md

 # Issue 5733: bug in 3d plotting of graphs

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/5733

 Original creator: was